1947

 1950s

 At the age of 5 when registering for kindergarten, Judy was denied the right to attend school.
-The school was inaccessible and her parents were told she would be a "fire hazard" due to her wheelchair.
-Instead, the school district sent a teacher to her house for only two and a half hours a week.
+The school was inaccessible and her parents were told Judy was a "fire hazard" due to her wheelchair.
+Instead, the school district sent a teacher to her house for only 2.5 hours per week.

 After years of her parents fighting the school district, Judy finally attended school in the fourth grade.
 She was put in a segregated classroom for disabled students.